beehive-lab/TornadoVM/assembly/src/docs/2_EXAMPLES.md

 }
 ```

-The type `VectorFloat4` is collection, in Tornado, that contains a list of `Float4` element types.
+The type `VectorFloat4` is a collection in Tornado, that contains a list of `Float4` element types.
 When Tornado compiles this code to OpenCL, it will use the OpenCL type `float4`.
 Note that `Float4` provides a static method called `add`.
 These are intrinsics to the compiler.

 Tornado exposes `Float2`, `Float3`, `Float4`, `Float6` and `Float8` vector types.
-Vector operations are also exposed for int and double (e.g `Double8`, `Int4`).
+Vector operations are also exposed for `int` and `double` types (e.g `Double8`, `Int4`).

 The following code shows a snippet of the generated OpenCL C code using the vector types.
 First, it loads the data from global memory to local memory for the two input arrays.
-Then it performs the addition and finally it stores the result in the new position in global memory.
+Then, it performs the addition and finally stores the result in the new position in global memory.

 ```c
 v4f_18 = vload4(0, (__global float *) ul_17);  // <- float4 load